 - Single page Fee Earners Guidance Card summarizes all fee earner functionality, with a flowchart of the most common activities.

-- A chart of Debits and Credits is provided to summarise bookkeeping accounting entries in a law firm.
+- A chart of Debits and Credits summarises all the bookkeeping accounting entries in a law firm.

 - A copy of this manual is also available in pdf format, which can be read off-line and is searchable and can be printed.